Jatra (theatre)

 Though its birthplace lies in the religious landscape, replete with various Bhakti movements of Hinduism, by the end of the 19th century it was replaced by morally didactic content, and eventually became secular, when it gained entry into urban proscenium theatres during Bengal Renaissance.
 The survival of the form over such a vast period of rapidly changing social milieu, while catering to a heterogeneous audience, has been credited to its innate malleability and ways of adapting to changing social dynamics, and thus staying not just relevant and alive, but also thriving.
+In Odisha, content of Jatra is often based on rural social issues and devotional Odia literature.
+Geetinātya is a type of theatre in Odisha which encourages playfront performance, i.e. singing and acting are combined.
+Here, singer-cum-actors come for performance.